RafaelDeJongh/MyAnimeList-Classic-RDJ-Theme/README.md

 **Make sure to change the "ENTERMALUSERNAME" of the first import link to make the cover generator work properly!**

+###This list is developed with the following List Settings:

+**Anime**

+- Numbers
+- Score
+- Type
+- Episodes
+- Rating
+- Start/End Dates
+- Priority

+**Manga**

+- Numbers
+- Score
+- Chapters
+- Volumes
+- Start/End Dates

+**If you do not want to make use of the Start/End Dates, then you can use the Template overrides mentioned below.**

 ###To change the bannger image please add the following code under the license line:

 <pre>#list_surround:before{background-image:url(http://URLTOIMAGE.JPG)}</pre>